Founder StoryMission

 Several factors drew us to Ireland specifically:

 A housing crisis that needs new solutions.
-Ireland needs 35,000+ homes per year and consistently builds far fewer.
-The shortage is severe, and conventional approaches aren’t solving it.
+Ireland needs 80,000+ homes per year and consistently builds far fewer.
+The shortage is severe, the prices are inaccessible for many, and conventional approaches aren’t solving it.

 A climate action commitment.
 Ireland has binding emissions reduction targets and growing policy support for sustainable development.
-The regulatory environment is moving in our direction.
+The regulatory environment is moving in our direction — from the Climate Action Plan to EU Nature Restoration Law compliance.

 Planning and legal frameworks.
-While challenging, Ireland’s planning system allows for the kind of integrated development we’re pursuing.
-The legal structures for permanent land protection exist.
+Ireland’s planning system allows for the kind of development we’re pursuing, and enables the permanent stewardship covenants that make our model work.

 Quality of life.
 We wanted to raise our family somewhere with strong community values, good education, and genuine connection to nature.
 Ireland offers all of that.

-Half the land for homes.
-Half for forest.
-The woodland provides amenity value for residents, habitat for wildlife, carbon sequestration for the climate, and ongoing revenue through environmental credits.
-The homes provide profit for development and fees for perpetual stewardship.
+The woodland provides amenity value for residents, habitat for wildlife, carbon sequestration for the climate, and ongoing environmental credit revenue.
+The homes provide natural, healthy, net-zero places for people to live, generating development profit and perpetual stewardship fees.

 Each part makes the other possible.
-The woodland isn’t a cost center to be minimized—it’s a value generator that makes the community special.
+The woodland isn’t a cost centre to be minimised — it’s a value generator that makes the community special and anchors our ability to build affordable net-zero homes.

 The Commitment

-Here’s where we’re different from most developers: we’re buying a home in our first development.
+Here’s where we’re different from most developers: we will purchase a home in our first development.
 At full market price.
-And living in it with our family.
+And we will live in it with our family.

 Why does this matter?

-Because it eliminates the credibility gap.
-We’re not building something for other people while we live somewhere else.
+Because we’re not building something for other people while we live somewhere else.
 We’re building our home.
 Our community.
-The place we’ll raise our children and welcome our neighbors.
+The place where we will raise our children and welcome our neighbours.

-Every decision we make—the quality of construction, the covenant structures, the fee levels, the woodland management—affects us directly.
-We have complete alignment with our future residents because we’re one of them.
+Every decision we make — the quality of construction, the covenant structures, the fee levels, the woodland management — will affect us directly.
+We will have complete alignment with our future residents because we will be one of them.

 If that’s not conviction, I don’t know what is.